equalitie/ouinet/README.md

 "x-ouinet-source":["injector"]
 ```

-If you're interested on a script that automatically generates `X-Ouinet-Group`
+If you're interested in a script that automatically generates `X-Ouinet-Group`
-following the same rules used by Ceno browser please check [ouinet-curl](https://gitlab.com/equalitie/ouinet-examples/-/tree/main/shell/ouinet-curl)
+following the same rules used by Ceno Browser, please check [ouinet-curl](https://gitlab.com/equalitie/ouinet-examples/-/tree/main/shell/ouinet-curl)
 in the [ouinet-examples](https://gitlab.com/equalitie/ouinet-examples/) repo.

 ## Integrating Ouinet into your Android application

-First add Ouinet and Relinker as dependencies in app's `build.gradle.kts`:
+First add Ouinet and Relinker as dependencies in your app's `build.gradle.kts`:

 ```gradle
 dependencies {